dhlab-basel/Salsah/docs/rst/salsah2/app/index.rst

 This is a developer manual and guideline to enhance the new Salsah application.

 ..
 NOTE::
-    All the showed figures are mockup drafts or screenshots from an early alpha version.
-The labels and text in the figures are not the final ones!
+    All used figures are mockup designs or screenshots from an early alpha version of the app.
+The labels and names in the figures are not the final product texts!

 The app has two main directories: